pakinsa/DevOps_Project/13.Ansible Dynamic Assignments (Include) and Community Roles/Readme.md

 thatis why these declaration needs be done, to enable apache if apache is loaded from our static assigmnment or nginx, if loaded from static assignment.

+Using hosts and roles inside a role task file, is not allowed.
+You can only use hosts and roles at the top level of a playbook, not inside a role

 ### Configure Hosts, with respective Private Ip address of the servers